In southwestern Malawi, the Majete Wildlife Reserve is a protected area for key species to thrive – but it hasn't always been that way.

 READ MORE: Learn about our efforts to treat injured wildlife and track endangered species in the field.

 Before the anti-poaching dogs arrived, the most suitable dog handlers had to be selected.
-In order to assist the park manager in Majete to do this, five rangers spent the day at our clinic in Blantyre to help with our work – everything from cleaning the kennels to feeding and handling the dogs in the clinic.
+In order to assist the park manager to do this, five rangers spent the day at our clinic in Blantyre to help with our work – everything from cleaning the kennels to feeding and handling the dogs in the clinic.

 They even observed Dr. Dagmar examine Oskar, her own dog, to understand how we check an animal's vitals and assess its overall health.